 - 1. Complete and return an admission application to the Welcome & Registration Center. - Complete and return a separate application for the EMS, RT and ST clinicals by the deadline date.
 The deadline dates are set by the program managers.
-Call the allied health department for the deadline information, 301.846.2431. - Submit official transcripts from all previously attended colleges or universities to the Welcome & Registration Center. - Complete FCC's assessment testing unless otherwise exempted. - 5.
+Call the allied health department for the deadline information, 301.846.2524. - Submit official transcripts from all previously attended colleges or universities to the Welcome & Registration Center. - Complete FCC's assessment testing unless otherwise exempted. - 5.
 Arrange for an appointment with the allied health advisor, 301.846.2471.

-A detailed description of the selection criteria is available from the allied health department.
+A detailed description of the selection criteria for the emergency medical services, respiratory therapy and surgical technology programs is available from the allied health department.